ironhack-labs/lab-dom-ironhack-cart/README.md

 }
 ```

 :bulb: _Hint_: Make sure your `calculateAll()` function has the testing code we previously mentioned.
-If the code is in its place after you successfully finished the `updateSubtotal()` function, you should be able to see the corresponding updates in the `Subtotal` field in the table.
+If the code is in its place after you successfully finish the `updateSubtotal()` function, you should see the corresponding updates in the `Subtotal` field in the table.

 Check [here](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_30b87c596b79954f63b3482d2f320fe4.gif) the expected output.